 If I have my third stroke and cannot eat but I can use the toilet I want this to happen…

-A few years later she has the third stroke.
+A few years later she had a third stroke.
 She cannot eat but she can use the toilet.

 You pull out the medical directive that she wrote.
 You turn to page 327.
 You read out to the medical specialist what your wife wants.